JamieBort/CreateAUserdirectory/Progress.md

 - [X] 1.
 Add code so that the url is displayed on the page; either with innerHTML and/or using window.location.href.
 See the [Node JS Tutorial for Beginners #25 - Template Engines](https://www.youtube.com/watch?v=oZGmHNZv7Sc) YouTube video to accomplish that.
 Use a unique branch for this.
   * Use `url` as a branch name.
 - [X] 2.
 Come back to identify what is the model, what is the view, and what is the controller.
 See `/LearningDirectory/SoftwareDesignPatterns/MVC/`. `data.js` is the model. `home.mustache` is a view. `profile. `main.js` is the controller.mustache` is a view.
 - [X] 7.
 Update the README.md with the Heroku [link](https://vast-island-13423.herokuapp.com/).
 - [ ] 10. ~~Update gh-pages.~~ gh-pages will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
 - [ ] 9. ~~Find out if `gh-pages` is still a thing.
 If it isn't delete that branch.~~ It is still a thing.
 However, it will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
 - [ ] ~~"Push" the `main.js` file data to the `index.html` file.
 Use `git push origin <branch current name pushing from>:gh-pages` to do this.
 So that gh-pages will work.
 If this works, then I wont need `https://dashboard.heroku.com/apps/create-a-user-directory` until a database is used.~~ gh-pages will no longer suffice for this repo on account of using Node. gh-pages serves only static sites.
 - [X] Change the name of the `CreateAUserdirectory` repo to `CreateAUserDirectory`.
 Better yet, change it to `Create A User Directory`.
 Done.
 Changed it to `Create A User Directory`.
+* Create an `error` page such that `response.render('error', {})` is used in the `main.js` file.
+Rather than the `response.status(404).send()` method that is currently being used.